Lombiq/Orchard-Training-Demo-Module/Readme.md

 Demo Orchard module for training purposes.
 This module completes the training materials at [https://orcharddojo.net/orchard-resources](https://orcharddojo.net/orchard-resources).
 Note that this module also has an Orchard Core version in the [orchard-core branch of the repository](https://github.com/Lombiq/Orchard-Training-Demo-Module/tree/orchard-core).

+Note that this module has an Orchard Core version in the [dev branch](https://github.com/Lombiq/Orchard-Training-Demo-Module/tree/dev).

 **For all our training materials and Orchard trainings please visit [Orchard Dojo](https://orcharddojo.net/).**